All Of Pete Davidson's Girlfriends In Chronological Order

 — E!
 News (@enews) August 5, 2022

-Davidson’s wild love life made headlines once again in October 2021.
-He and Kim Kardashian raised eyebrows when they were spotted hand in hand during a roller coaster ride, a public display of affection that followed their on-screen kiss in an SNL skit.
+Davidson’s wild love life made headlines once again in October 2021 when he and Kim Kardashian raised eyebrows after being spotted hand in hand during a roller coaster ride, a public display of affection that followed their on-screen kiss in an SNL skit.

-Speculation buzzed at the time, with insiders insisting they were merely “just friends.”
-Shortly thereafter, reports about Davidson orchestrating an intimate dinner for the two on Staten Island started doing the rounds.
+At the time, speculation about the two dating was rife, though insiders insisted they were merely “just friends.”
+Shortly thereafter, reports of Davidson orchestrating an intimate dinner for the two on Staten Island started doing the rounds.
 Their connection deepened as they were observed sharing affectionate moments during a second date night in the streets of NYC.
 November brought official confirmation from various news sources, solidifying their status as a couple.

 Unexpectedly, their high-profile romance came to an end in August 2022 after nine months of dating.
 Sources revealed that the pair’s hectic work schedules simply weren’t allowing them to maintain a romantic relationship.